 In recent years there has been a sharp increase in the number of citizenship applications to Cyprus.
 This increase has been fuelled by several factors.
 Of these, an important factor is Cyprus’s very lucrative citizenship by investment programme which enables rich individuals to invest in Cyprus in return for a Cypriot citizenship.
 Of course, it goes without saying that the interest of the businesspeople in Cyprus could not have taken place without certain proactive measures taken by the Government of Cyprus.
 The Cypriot government has made governance smooth and easy without unnecessary bureaucratic hassles.
 It is due to this reason that the formalities of getting naturalized citizenship are completed and an individual is granted Cypriot citizenship within a period of just six to seven months, or even earlier than that.
 For instance, one individual who had applied for the citizenship of Cyprus acquired it within just 57 days!

 Others, who do not belong to the business class, would also be interested in acquiring citizenship of Cyprus.
 They are motivated by the country’s low crime rates, good lifestyle, and quality of life, well-maintained public infrastructure, and a properly conceptualized and well-implemented public health system.
+So living in Cyprus is very varied and pleasant.
 Citizenship by investment programmes have become a very important tool for countries to boost their economies.
 Through this citizenship scheme, emerging economies invite wealthy businessmen to invest in their country in return for the citizenship of that country.

 Modern governments function through a complex web of institutions which perform various tasks related to the running of a country.
 Naturally, people encounter these governmental institutions for carrying out their day to day activities.
 Understanding this complex web of governmental institutions and their bureaucracy, knowing how they function and how people can benefit from them – comprehending all this can often be a daunting task.
 Cyprus citizenship Department is the institutional body that is responsible for citizenship-related issues.
 It receives the citizenship applications, processes them and makes a decision about them.
 The Cyprus citizenship Department functions under the interior ministry of the Government of Cyprus.